United States Football League: USFL v. NFL lawsuit

 The verdict was a classic Pyrrhic victory.
-The USFL had essentially staked its future on the outcome of the suit, banking on a substantial settlement to finance the move to the fall.
+The USFL had essentially staked its future on winning the suit, hoping to finance the move to the fall by forcing the NFL to pay a substantial settlement.
 It considered the television-related claims to be the heart of its case.
 On August 4—four days after the announcement of the verdict—the USFL owners voted to suspend operations for the 1986 season, with the intent of returning in 1987; the league accurately foresaw the 1987 players' strike and had hoped the strike would give the league access to star players.
 Players signed to contracts were free to sign with NFL (or other professional teams) immediately.
 Indeed, the NFL had held a draft in 1984 for teams to acquire the rights to USFL players, in the event of the league (or teams in the league) folding.
 However, it is unlikely the USFL would have been able to put together a viable product in any case.
 Many of its players had signed contracts with NFL teams after the 1985 season, and the league was some $160 million in debt.

 Five days after the verdict, the Tampa Bay Bandits were effectively shut down when a judge placed a lien on the franchise to satisfy back pay owed to former player Bret Clark.
 All of the team's remaining assets were seized to satisfy the debt.
-In a desperation move, the Arizona Outlaws arranged a meeting in January 1987 with officials with the Canadian Football League hoping to negotiate a merger with that league; the CFL's owners were "lukewarm" and ultimately rejected the Outlaws' request.
+In a desperation move, the Arizona Outlaws arranged a meeting in January 1987 with officials with the Canadian Football League hoping to negotiate a merger between the USFL and CFL; the CFL's owners were "lukewarm" and ultimately rejected the offer.
 With nearly all of its players under contract to the NFL and CFL, Usher announced the league would stay shuttered in 1987 as well.
 (Many of the USFL players who were not under NFL contract would end up playing in fall 1987 as replacement players during the strike.)

-The USFL unsuccessfully appealed the award to a panel of the United States Court of Appeals for the Second Circuit, which affirmed the district court’s judgment in 1988.
-United States Circuit Judge Ralph K. Winter wrote the panel’s opinion.
+The USFL unsuccessfully appealed the award to a panel of the United States Court of Appeals for the Second Circuit, which affirmed the district court's judgment in 1988.
+United States Circuit Judge Ralph K. Winter wrote the panel's opinion.
 This decision ended any chance of the USFL returning to the field, and the league's six remaining teams (the Outlaws had already decided not to return) voted to formally disband shortly afterward.
 However, because the USFL was at least nominally the winner of the lawsuit, the NFL was required to cover the USFL's attorney fees and costs of litigation, and the USFL was awarded over $5.5 million in attorney fees and over $62,000 in court costs.
 That award was appealed by the NFL; it was affirmed on appeal and ultimately allowed to stand by the U.S. Supreme Court in 1990, four years after the USFL had ceased operations.